Revised August 2012

 E. Participation.
 The right to speak in debate, make motions, and vote during annual meetings shall be restricted to those active members present.
 The right of other persons to speak during membership meetings may be extended by a two-thirds (2/3) vote.
 Association representatives have a right to speak when they have been invited by the senior minister of co-ministers, the Board of Directors, or any member.

 F. Voting.
 Unless otherwise provided in these bylaws, a majority vote, of the active members present and voting will be necessary for approval or disapproval of the action being voted upon.
-Proxy, absentee, or electronic (Internet, email, fax, etc.) voting are not allowed.
+For any meeting being held through electronic or telephonic means, voting may take place through the platform being used to host the meeting or by any other method acceptable to the Board provided voting does not take place by proxy or absentee means.

 G. Power and Authority.
 Annual membership meetings shall have the power and authority to do all of the following: